-These notes provide guidance on servicing formal meetings, that is a committees which are part of the formal governance structure of the university, including Boards of Studies and their sub-committees.
+These notes provide guidance on servicing formal meetings for committees which are part of the formal governance structure of the University, including Boards of Studies and their sub-committees:

 Definition of terms

-Committees are a key part of the decision making process of an organisation.
+Committees are a key part of the decision-making process of an organisation.
 They enable a group of individuals to meet, discuss issues, share information, achieve consensus, make collective decisions, or refer recommendations to a superior body.
-Minutes from the official institutional record of the key decisions and discussions; they are read by a variety of people external to the Baord/Committee.
+Minutes from the official institutional record of the key decisions and discussions; they are read by a variety of people external to the board/committee.

 Terms of reference

-The composition of the committee sets out who is a member of the committee, and who is 'in attendance' (ie present by may not vote).
-The composition may also allow for 'co-opted' members who may have specialist knowlede and are normaly appointed for a year at a time.
+The composition of the committee sets out who is a member of the committee, and who is 'in attendance' (i.e. present by may not vote).
+The composition may also allow for 'co-opted' members who may have specialist knowledge and are normally appointed for a year at a time.
 The composition cannot be changed except by the superior committee.

 Role of the committee secretary

 The committee secretary is responsible for servicing a formal committee and:

 - ensuring the effective flow of business between committees

 - providing information and data, or obtaining it from others